slotThe/slotThe.github.io/about.md

 title: About
 ---

-I'm a PhD student in mathematics at the Technical University of Dresden, Germany.
+I'm a PhD student in mathematics at TU Dresden, Germany.
 In my copious free time[^1] I like to hack on [free software]—especially anything involving [Haskell] or [Emacs]—play the guitar, ride my bike around, or watch classic movies.
 I also spend way too much money on (good) coffee and tea.

-My work in mathematics can broadly be characterised under the term "monoidal category theory".
+Broadly, my work in mathematics lives under the umbrella of *monoidal category theory*.
-In particular, I like thinking about things like
-[Hopf monads]; [graphical calculi]; [rigid], [Grothendieck–Verdier][^3], [linearly distributive], and [duoidal] categories; as well as [operads].
+In particular, I like thinking about [Hopf monads]; [graphical calculi]; [rigid], [linearly distributive], [Grothendieck–Verdier][^2], and [duoidal] categories;
+as well as [operads].
 If you're interested in my publications, you can check out my name on the [arXiv].
-I've also given some talks, slides of which are available [here](./research.html).
+I've also given some talks, with a few slides available [here](https://tony-zorman.com/research.html#talks).

-As for the site itself: everything is statically generated—with the power of [hakyll] and [pandoc]—from markdown.[^2] The [full source code][site] is available, and a separate page detailing some design decisions is [here](./site.html).
+As for the site itself: everything is statically generated—with the power of [hakyll] and [pandoc]—from markdown.
+The [full source code][site] is available, and a separate page detailing some design decisions is [here](./site.html).
 <label for="mn-configs" class="margin-toggle">&#8853;</label>